Making a complaint about NSW public schools - guide for parents & carers

 We generally encourage people to raise any issues or concerns about our schools at the time they arise.
 The longer it takes for us to hear about an issue or concern, the harder it can be to resolve.
 We also recognise that, sometimes, it can be difficult for parents and carers to provide feedback while their child is attending a school, or for students to raise issues while they are at school.

 Parents, carers and students can provide feedback or make a complaint at the time of leaving a school or after leaving a school.
-You can do this by contacting the school and asking to meet with the principal, or providing feedback in writing to the school, the Director Educational Leadership responsible for the school, or through our online complaint form or Feedback Assist widget.
+You can do this by contacting the school and asking to meet with the principal, or providing feedback in writing to the school, the Director Educational Leadership responsible for the school, or through our online complaint form.
 While we may not be able to change what has happened for you, your feedback can help us to understand what happened and make changes to assist other families.

 We may be limited in the action we can take about situations that occurred some time ago, as staff may no longer work for the department, potential witnesses may not be able to be contacted, and people’s recollection of events may be affected over time.
 We cannot investigate or take action against a person who is no longer an employee or a student at one of our schools.